ivanrg99/opn/README.md

 Just clone the repo and type `make install`.
 You might need to change the Makefile to suit your needs and overwrite defaults.

+# Dependencies

+Just libmagic.
+For building, GNU Make and pkg-config, although it would be trivial to change.